yuvallb/Distributed-Web-Application-Skeleton/README.md

 ## Frontend

-We will use react, served by nodeJS (using react-scripts) listening on port 8000.
+React application, served by nodeJS (using react-scripts) listening on port 8000.

 To run ther frontend web server locally, open a new terminal window and run:
 ```bash
 cd frontend
 npm install # first time only
 npm run watch
 ```
-To browse the webapp, open a browser at http://localhost:8000
+To browse the webapp, go to http://localhost:8000

 To exit, hit Ctrl-C